-The Whakatu Arterial Link provides a very important connection between the growing fields of Hastings, the production facilities of our district and the routes out of the region to our customers across New Zealand and the world.
-It moves large vehicles from the residential streets in and around the Whakatu residential area, making the streets safer for our people.
+Te Ara Kahikatea provides a very important connection between the growing fields of Hastings, the production facilities of our district and the routes out of the region to our customers across New Zealand and the world.
+It also moves large vehicles from the residential streets in and around the Whakatu residential area, making the streets safer for our people.

-It is the largest road project in Hawke’s Bay since the construction of the Napier-Hastings Expressway in 2002.
+Taking five years to plan and two years to build, it was the largest roading project undertaken in Hawke’s Bay since the construction of the Napier-Hastings Expressway in 2002.